Shropshire and Telford & Wrekin Local Nature Recovery Strategy

 Background

-Shropshire Council has been asked by the government to lead on the production of a Local Nature Recovery Strategy (LNRS) for Shropshire and Telford & Wrekin, with the support of Natural England and Telford & Wrekin Council.
+Shropshire Council has been asked by the government to lead on the production of a Local Nature Recovery Strategy (LNRS) for Shropshire and Telford & Wrekin, with the support of Telford & Wrekin Council and Natural England.
 Our local strategy is one of 48 others being developed across England which will all knit together to cover the whole country as outlined in a Defra video.

 We're working together with partners, landowners, farmers, environmental professionals, community groups, businesses and other stakeholders to develop a LNRS which will show where our most valuable areas for nature currently are, and explore the opportunities to restore, enhance, create and link wildlife throughout the area.